mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 ## Technology and society
 * Leslie Berlin - Troublemakers: Silicon Valley's coming of age\*
 * John Carreyrou - Bad Blood: Secrets and Lies in a Silicon Valley Startup\*
+* Alex Davies - Driven: The Race to Create the Autonomous Car
 * Seth Stephens-Davidowitz - Everybody Lies
 * Susan Fowler - Whistleblower
 * Abraham H. Foxman - Viral Hate: Containing Its Spread on the Internet